rory81/growing_funds/README.md

 - login and logout with emailaddress
 - possibility to reset password
 - able to email the site owner in case of misuse or fraud or any other questions
+- able to update personal/delivery information in the profile page

 ##### The Site User